 The weakness of the automated classification of Alpert et al. (2004a) might be attributed to three main causes.
 One is the coarse spatial resolution of the data, 2.5°X2.5°, which imposes difficulty in determining the exact location of the RST axis.
-Second is the proximity of the RST to another synoptic system in the region (e.g., High to the north, west or east of Israel, or a weak Cyprus Low, see Saaroni et al. 1998).
-The third is the arbitrariness of the area on which the semi-objective classification is based on, extending over 27.5°-37.5°N, 25°-35°E domain.
+Second is the similarity of the RST to other synoptic systems in the region (e.g., High to the north, west or east of Israel, or a weak Cyprus Low, see Saaroni et al. 1998).
+The third is the arbitrariness of the area on which the semi-objective classification is based on, extending over the 27.5°-37.5°N, 25°-35°E domain.
 Moreover, each grid point attains a similar weight in the calculations.
 The area occupied by an RST may cover only 1/4 of it, while another system, such as a cyclone over Turkey, may co-exist.
 In such a case the choice of the automatic software is not necessarily RST, though this system is closer to Israel and is probably more relevant for the weather there.

 There is need for an improved automatic method for classification of RST, which overcomes the weaknesses specified above as much as possible.
 The present study aims to offer a flexible algorithm to identify an RST and its position with respect to the Levant, independent of the spatial resolution of data source.
-Section 2 specifies the algorithm developed and stress the rationale behind its design.
-Section 3 evaluate the algorithm performance and elaborates its response to variations in the data source and resolution.
-Section 4 presents climatological features of the RST, as resulting from applying the algorithm on data bases.
+Section 2 specifies the algorithm developed and stresses the rationale behind its design.
+Section 3 evaluates the algorithm performance and elaborates on its response to variations in the data source and resolution.
+Section 4 presents climatological features of the RST, derived from applying the algorithm to data bases.
 Section 5 discusses the characteristics of the algorithm and explains why it can be regarded 'explicit'.

 Data and methods

-The purpose of the developed algorithm is to identify and classify RSTs at a given point in time, based on atmospheric data supplied by any data source, i.e., reanalysis or model output with wide range of spatial resolution.
+The purpose of the developed algorithm is to identify and classify RSTs at a given point in time, based on atmospheric data supplied by any data source, i.e., reanalysis or model output with a wide range of spatial resolutions.
 To achieve this goal, and to circumvent the weaknesses of the current automatic classification used in this region (specified in Sec.
-1 above), the domain was confined to the northern Red-Sea and Israel and the field used were the SLP and sea-level vorticity.
-The following steps are executed in order: input processing, SLP based troughs axis locating algorithm, RST necessary conditions check and, finally, RST classification.
+1 above), the domain envelopes the northern Red-Sea and Israel and the fields used were SLP and sea-level geostrophic vorticity.
+The following steps are executed in order: input processing, SLP based troughs axis locating algorithm, required RST conditions check and, finally, RST classification.

 Input and pre-processing

 To permit input data from different sources with various resolutions, data is first interpolated to a common basis, i.e., grid of 0.5°X0.5° resolution.
 Such an interpolation of the SLP data was found optimal for identifying and locating the trough axis, see Sec.
 2.2 below.
 The same interpolation procedure is applied on the geostrophic vorticity field, which is calculated first from the raw data, and then interpolated.
-The reason behind being keeping the original data for calculations and only interpolating the final results for the RSTs 0.5° grid.
-The use of geostrophic vorticity rather than the vorticity itself .. .
+The reason behind being keeping the original unaltered data for calculations and only interpolating the calculated result for the RSTs 0.5° grid.

 Locating the trough axis

-The algorithm seeks for initial local SLP minima, which can be regarded as the core of an RST, extending northward.
-The searched domain is: 27.5°N - 30°N (31°N?), 30°E – 42.5°E. A grid point is considered as having a local minimum if it has a lower SLP value than both its neighboring grid points along at least one line along 3 directions: north-south, east-west and northwest-southeast, at a range of ~1.5°.
+The algorithm seeks for an initial local SLP minima, which can be regarded as the core of an RST, extending northward.
+The searched domain is: 27.5°N - 30.5°N, 30°E – 42.5°E. A grid point is considered as having a local minimum if it has a lower SLP value than both its neighboring grid points along at least one line along 4 directions: north-south, east-west, southwest-northeast and northwest-southeast, at a range of ~1.5°.